TANZANIA

 DAYS 10: Zanzibar (Breakfast)

-Today we travel back to the main town & tonight we stay in twin-share rooms at Swahili House (or similar).
+Today we travel back to the main town & tonight we stay in twin-share rooms at Swahili House (or similar) with en-suite bathroom facilities.

 DAY 11: Zanzibar to Mikumi (Breakfast/Lunch/Dinner)

 This morning we leave Dar es Salaam and head south.
 We pass through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
-This is where we spend the night camping at Tan-Swiss Lodge (or similar).
+This is where we spend the night camping at Tan-Swiss Lodge (or similar) with shared ablution facilities.

 DAY 12: Mikumi to Iringa (Breakfast/ Lunch/ Dinner)

-From Mikumi we travel towards Iringa where we spend the night camping in a beautiful rustic campsite called Old Farmhouse (or similar).
+From Mikumi we travel towards Iringa where campers spend the night camping in a beautiful rustic campsite called Old Farmhouse (or similar) with shared ablution facilities.